-MATCHING OR COST SHARING
+MATCHING OR LEVERAGED FUNDS (COST SHARING)

-Matching funds are other agency (non-CDBG) resources immediately accessible and firmly committed funding ready to be applied to the program.
-Matching funds can include a blend of cash, loans, or in-kind resources available to finance the program costs.
+Matching funds are all other agency (non-CDBG) resources immediately accessible and firmly committed funding ready to be applied to the program.
+Matching funds can include a blend of cash, grants, loans, or in-kind resources available to finance the program costs.
+Program costs can be shared among all leveraged funding sources.